Upcoming Day Retreats at the Seminary of the Immaculate Conception

 In accordance with its statutes the community seeks to:

-- Encourage the practice of Eucharistic adoration in parishes by means of preaching, giving talks, retreats and organising conferences and congresses.
+- Encourage the practice of Eucharistic adoration by means of preached and silent retreats, parish missions, organizing conferences and congresses.

-- Organise perpetual adoration in parishes and towns in such a way that the Blessed Sacrament be exposed solemnly and adored unceasingly.
+- Organize perpetual adoration in parishes and towns in such a way that the Blessed Sacrament be exposed solemnly and adored unceasingly.

 - Give Jesus a guard of honour and love by inviting parishioners to choose a weekly hour of adoration and by helping them to remain faithful to it.